PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 (and some other stuff as well).
 This is called the _stack_.
 There is one stack per thread.
-If you don't know what a thread is, don't worry for now about that, just know that each application uses at least one thread when it runs.
+If you don't know what a thread is, don't worry about that for now, just know that each application uses at least one thread when it runs.
-When a function call is made, a piece of the stack is used to store the local variables of the function and the parameters to that function and when the function is finished, the memory is released.
+When a function call is made, a piece of the stack is used to store the local variables of the function and the parameters to that function and when the function is finished, this piece of memory is released.

 This means that after a function call is finished, the memory that was used to store the local variables of the function or the parameters that ware passed to